 As braces or aligners shift teeth into new positions, they can expose areas that weren’t previously visible.
 If whitening is done too early, it may lead to patchy or uneven shades once the full smile is revealed.
 Understanding how your teeth may change throughout treatment can help avoid these types of outcomes.

 In this blog, we’ll explore whether it’s better to whiten teeth before or after braces.
 We’ll outline the benefits and limitations of whitening before, during, and after orthodontic treatment, including the factors to consider.
-Knowing how each option may affect the final result can help you choose the right timing for your situation.
+Knowing how each option may affect the final result can help you choose the right timing for your case.

 Blog Navigation